EloiGry/video-player/README.md

 ## How it Works

+### Video Player
+The React Player component in this project is configured to play `.mp4` video files.

+For supporting other video formats, please refer to the [React Player documentation](https://github.com/CookPete/react-player/) for configuration details.

 ### Datas
 The video data, including video details such as title, description, and URL, is stored in a **JSON file** located at `data/videos.json`.
 The structure of each video entry looks like this: